 Lou “The Iron Horse” Gehrig was one of baseball's most beloved players and to this day remains a New York Legend.

-Just two months after signing with the Bombers, Gehrig made his professional debut.
+Just two months after signing with the New York, Gehrig made his professional debut.
 This set in motion a streak in which Gehrig set a baseball record by playing in 2,130 consecutive games and thus earning the nickname “The Iron Horse”.
 Gehrigs record was not broken until 1995, when Cal Ripken Jr. Eclipsed the mark.

 In 1939 Gehrig’s career, health, and life took a turn.
 He began having trouble with simple daily tasks such as tying his show laces, and his body began to fail him.
 On May 2nd, 1939, Gehrig pulled himself from the lineup in order to check himself into the Mayo Clinic, effectively bringing the ‘Ironman” streak to a close.
 Following multiple tests Lou was informed that he was suffering from Amyotrophic Lateral Sclerosis (ALS).
 Gehrig's diagnosis of ALS helped to put a spotlight on the condition, coining the term "Lou Gehrig's Disease".